adrian57831/Portfolio/README.md

 - Microsoft Azure Static Web Apps

 ## Credit

-Used ChatGPT to help with creating the cards as buttons to select what assignment to look at.
+Used ChatGPT to help with creating the cards as buttons to select which assignment to view.